kineticstoolkit/kineticstoolkit_doc/src/geometry_creating_vector_series.md

 ## Series of constant values

-Similar to point series, the function [ktk.geometry.create_vector_series](api/ktk.geometry.create_vector_series.rst) has a convenient argument `length` for series of constant values.
+Similar to point series, the function {{ktk_geometry_create_vector_series}} has a convenient argument `length` for series of constant values.
 For instance, if we need to repeat a constant vector over five samples:

 ```{code-cell} ipython3
 ktk.geometry.create_vector_series([[1.0, 2.0, 3.0]], length=5)